cvgaviao/POC-Vertx-GraalVM/README.md

 ## Building

-  The idea is use Maven to call a docker multi-stage building process that will end with a small Alpine image.
+  The idea is build the Vert.x application's fat jar using Maven and then to call a multi-stage docker building process that will compile the application jar with GraalVM/SubstrateVM and then generate a small Alpine image containing the resulting native binary.

 So, in order to build do this:
 - Clone the repository: `git clone git@github.com:cvgaviao/POC-Vertx-GraalVM.git`